pyOpenSci/lessons/clean-modular-code/activity-1/clean-code-activity-1.md

 1. Create a list of any issues that you see with the code.
 2. Write down: what is the code supposed to do?
 3. Does the code run?
-4. Work with your partner to create a list of improvements that will make your code more efficient and easier to understand.
+4. Work with your partner to create a list of improvements to make your code more efficient and easier to understand.
 :::

 ```{code-cell} ipython3